 SI.
-No. UNIT DESCRIPTION NO. OF LOCATIONS PARAMETERS FREQUENCY REMARKS 1 Benzene Extrzction Unit (BEU) 2 Benzene, Butadiene & Benzene, of Monitoring result of Benzene, Butadiene & Hexane and ambient noise 2 Butadine Extraction Unit (BDEU) 2 Hexane Once in a month 3 HDPE 2 are reported and 4 Ambient noise is mon itored in 5 location on surrounding the plant on quarterly submitted to WBPCB/MoEF&CC periodically.
+NO. OF REMARKS No. UNIT DESCRIPTION LOCATIONS PARAMETERS FREQUENCY 1 Benzene Extrzction Unit (BEU) 2 Benzene, Butadiene & Monitoring result of Benzene, 2 Butadine Extraction Unit (BDEU) 2 Hexane Once in a month Butadiene & Hexane and 3 HDPE 2 ambient noise are reported and submitted to 4 Ambient noise is monitored in 5 location surrounding the plant on quarterly basis WBPCB/MoEF&CC periodically.